 The most keto-friendly onion, scallions, can be used as a topping for almost any savory dish.
 They also add an extra kick of flavor and crunch to dishes like omelettes.

 Unfortunately, this vegetable has a very distinct flavor that is nearly impossible to imitate using other ingredients.
 Shallots are the closest in taste, but they actually have more net carbs (13.6 g / 100 g raw).

-Leeks also have a slight onion taste to them, but again have more net carbs (12.4 g / 100 g raw).
+Leeks also have a slight onion taste to them, but again have more net carbohydrates (12.4 g / 100 g raw).

-If you are not looking for the exact taste, here are some keto-friendly substitutes for onions that may work for you:
+If you are not looking for the exact taste, here are some keto-friendly onion substitutes that may work for you:

 Not all hope is lost though.
 The lower white portion of scallions is more similar in flavor to the more flavorful onions.
 Do not discard this bit.
 Instead, dice it up and use it along with the green leaves for a more intense flavor in your raw dishes.

 Still a little confused?
 We don’t blame you.
 That was a lot to take in.
 Below we answer some of the questions you may still have on the subject.